-Spend time on an estancia (ranch) such as La Sirena, near Mercedes, riding with gauchos, boating, birdwatching, and enjoying the relaxed old-style hospitality.
+Spend time on an estancia (ranch) such as La Sirena, near Mercedes, riding with gauchos, boating, birdwatching and enjoying the relaxed old-style hospitality.

-Almost all visits to Uruguay start in Montevideo, home of half of the country’s population, hub of its transport system and a place to enjoy architecture, markets, street life, beaches and museums.
-From there most visitors follow the coast, either west to Colonia or east to beach resorts, lagoons and wetlands.
+Almost all visits to Uruguay start in Montevideo, home to half of the country’s population, hub of its transport system and a place to enjoy architecture, markets, street life, beaches and museums.
+From here most visitors follow the coast, either west to Colonia or east to beach resorts, lagoons and wetlands.
 There’s less to see in the interior, with good roads linking a few towns that make good bases for visiting estancias – ideal locations to sample horseriding and country life.
-To the west larger cities lie along the Río Uruguay, which forms the border with Argentina, and make good bases for more riding and as well as birdwatching in the wetlands.
+To the west, larger cities lie along the Río Uruguay, which forms the border with Argentina, and make good bases for more riding and as well as birdwatching in the wetlands.

 Many people visit from Argentina, often just for a short side trip.
 A basic triangular route would go by ferry from Buenos Aires to Colonia, by bus to Montevideo and back to Buenos Aires by ferry, but it’s worth taking a side trip up to Carmelo, and if possible visiting the wineries near Montevideo.
-With a couple of extra days you could also go east to a beach.
+With a couple of extra days, you could also go east to a beach.

 also possible to go through the interior to Rivera (which offers the best onward connections) or other border points.
 It’s also possible to travel up the litoral of western Uruguay and through Argentina (entering from Fray Bentos, Paysandú or Salto) to reach Iguazú Falls and the pantanal.